-It is important to scrutinize job postings to write targeted resumes for specific jobs – job postings and descriptions will help provide keywords and direction when you are stuck.
+It is essential to scrutinize job postings to write targeted resumes for specific jobs – job postings and descriptions will help provide keywords and direction when you are stuck.

 Visit the Company Website

-Your career documents are meant to communicate how you can perform for that company and what you can bring that will improve their overall business operations.
-Finding out what is important to them as an institution, as well as paying attention to what type of candidate they are looking for, will help you do just that.
+Your career documents communicate how you can perform for that company and what you can bring to improve their overall business operations.
+Finding out what is important to them as an institution and paying attention to what candidate they are looking for will help you do that.

-We have resume, cover letter, and other job search document packages or individual services to choose from depending on what you need and your budget.
-No matter which one you choose, it will get job search results!
+We offer resume and cover letter packages or individual services.
+There are different options to choose from depending on what you need and your budget.
+No matter which one you want, it will get job search results!
 Visit the packages and pricing page to find out more.